 Bullying & Cyber-bullying

 Bullying fosters a climate of fear and disrespect that can seriously impair the physical and psychological health of its victims and create conditions that negatively affect learning, thereby undermining the ability of students to achieve their full potential.
-Limestone College prohibits bullying and cyberbullying on the basis of traits expressly protected by the federal civil rights laws, including on the basis of gender.
+Limestone University prohibits bullying and cyberbullying on the basis of traits expressly protected by the federal civil rights laws, including on the basis of gender.

 Bullying is defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally.
 It often includes comments about race, color, national origin, sex, sexual orientation or disability.
 It often involves an imbalance of power, aggression, and negative repeated behavior.